Phonics & Reading

 The parent support Website, Oxford Owl, can be accessed by clicking on the next link:

-Please see below the information shared in the phonics meeting plus any helpful links to support your child for the statutory Phonics Screening in November.
+Please see below the information shared in the phonics meetings plus any helpful links to support your child for the statutory Phonics Screening.

 Helpful Websites